AlduinoCalderon/meli-order-backend/README.md

-# Order Management System – Backend API & Documentation
+# Order Management System – Deployed API & Documentation

 ## Overview

-This repository contains the backend API and project documentation for the Order Management System, developed as part of a technical challenge focused on Spring and Spring Boot in Java for Web Applications.
-The primary goal is to restore and enhance the reliability of MELI's order management system, following a real-world incident that resulted in significant operational disruptions.
+This repository contains the backend API and documentation for the Order Management System, now deployed as a web service.
+The API is hosted on a cloud platform (e.g., Render) and is accessible for integration, testing, and production use.

 **Key technologies:**
 - Java 17+
 - Spring Boot 3.x
-- PostgreSQL (prod), H2 (dev/test)
+- PostgreSQL (production), H2 (dev/test)
-- Swagger/OpenAPI for API docs
+- Swagger/OpenAPI for live API docs
 - Docker for deployment
 - Postman for API testing
-- JUnit for testing
+- JUnit for automated tests

-## Project Context

-MELI, a leading e-commerce company, experienced major issues with its order management system due to environment misconfiguration and database failures.
-The challenge was to analyze, re-design, and implement a robust backend solution with clear environment management, comprehensive API documentation, and strong testing practices.

-**This repository will:**
-- Serve as the main source of backend documentation
+## Deployed API Access

+The API is available as a web service.
+You can:
+- Access live API documentation via Swagger UI: `/swagger-ui.html` or `/swagger-ui/index.html` on the deployed URL
+- Use the `/api/orders` endpoint for order management operations (CRUD)
-- Contain the Spring Boot API source code
+- Integrate with the API from any frontend or external system
-- Provide all technical guides, configuration, and API documentation
-- Include Docker and Postman assets
-- Log key team decisions and learning points

-*Note: A separate repository will be created later for the frontend application that consumes this API.*

-## Getting Started

-> **Note:** The first version of this repository focuses on backend setup, project organization, and the documentation foundation.
+*Note: The frontend application will be developed and hosted separately.*

-### How to Run (dev environment)
+## How to Use the Deployed API

-1. Clone this repository
-2. Import into your favorite Java IDE (Java 17+ required)
-3. Run with the default profile (`dev`) using the included H2 database
-4. API documentation will be accessible via Swagger UI (URL will be provided in later versions)
-5. For Docker-based deployment, see the `docker/` directory (to be added in Sprint 1)

-### Sprint 1 Milestones

-- [ ] Setup Spring Boot project structure
-- [ ] Implement Order entity & CRUD API
-- [ ] Integrate with H2/PostgreSQL database
-- [ ] Basic code documentation and comments
+1. Visit the deployed API URL (see your cloud provider dashboard for the endpoint)
+2. Explore and test endpoints using Swagger UI (`/swagger-ui.html` or `/swagger-ui/index.html`)
+3. Integrate with `/api/orders` for order management
-- [ ] Create Postman collection for API testing
+4. Use Postman or other tools for API testing

-- [ ] Prepare Docker startup script
-- [ ] Document initial team decisions
+## Deployment & Operations

+- The API is containerized with Docker and deployed to a cloud platform (e.g., Render)
+- Environment variables and database connections are managed for production reliability
+- Connection pool and resource limits are configured for cloud hosting

 ## Project Structure

 - `/docs` – Project documentation (roadmap, backlog, Gantt chart, etc.)
-- `/src` – Java source code (to be added)
+- `/src` – Java source code
-- `/docker` – Docker scripts/configs (to be added)
+- `/docker` – Docker scripts/configs
-- `/postman` – Postman API collections (to be added)
+- `/postman` – Postman API collections

 ## Next Steps

-- Continue with Sprint 1 tasks and update this README as the project evolves.
+- Monitor the deployed API for reliability and performance
+- Update documentation as endpoints and features evolve
-- Add detailed API documentation and endpoint usage in later sprints.
+- Add more usage examples and integration guides

 ---

 **For contributors:** Please refer to the project roadmap and backlog in the `/docs` folder for current objectives, milestones, and accepted practices.
+Focus on improving the deployed API and its documentation for production use.